-The fair value of option grants is determined at date of grant, using the Black-Scholes option pricing model with the assumptions listed below.
-The volatility factor used in the Black-Scholes option pricing model is based on historical stock price fluctuations and the risk-free interest rate is based on U.S. treasury rates appropriate for the expected term.
+The fair value of option grants is determined at the date of grant using the Black-Scholes option pricing model with the assumptions listed below.
+The volatility factor used in the Black-Scholes option pricing model is based on historical stock price fluctuations, and the risk-free interest rate is based on U.S. treasury rates appropriate for the expected term.
 Dividend yield and expected volatility are estimated using historical amounts that are anticipated to be consistent with current values.
 Expected life of the option is based on the life of the option agreements.
-Based on these valuations, the Company recognized compensation expense of \$413,010 and \$391,664 during fiscal 2018 and fiscal 2017, respectively, related to the options that vested during such time.
-As of August 31, 2018, the total compensation cost for non-vested options not yet recognized in the Company's consolidated statements of operations was \$219,135.
-Stockbased compensation expense of \$153,901 and \$65,234 is expected to be recognized during fiscal 2019 and 2020, respectively, based on outstanding options as of August 31, 2018.
+Based on these valuations, the Company recognized compensation expense of \$1,337,774 and \$1,431,925 during fiscal 2020 and fiscal 2019, respectively, related to the options that vested during such time.
+As of August 31, 2020, the total compensation cost for non-vested options not yet recognized on the Company's consolidated statements of operations was \$20,834, which is expected to be recognized during fiscal 2021, based on outstanding options as of August 31, 2020.
 Future option grants will impact the compensation expense recognized.
 Stock-based compensation expense is included in general and administrative expense on the consolidated statements of operations.